electricbookworks/electric-book/_docs/output/epub-output.md

 3. The [EPUB3-itizer Sigil plugin](https://github.com/kevinhendricks/ePub3-itizer/tree/master/plugin) for converting from EPUB2 to EPUB3.
 4. The [Pagina EPUB-Checker](https://www.pagina.gmbh/produkte/epub-checker/).

-## Quick-epub process checklist
+### Quick-epub process checklist

-Here's a handy checklist for assembling an epub in Sigil:
+Here's a handy checklist for assembling an epub in Sigil.
+Below, each step is explained in more detail.

-1. **Run the output script** for our OS (e.g. `run-windows.bat` or `run-mac.command`) and choose the epub option.
+1. **Run the output script** for your OS (e.g. `run-windows.bat` or `run-mac.command`) and choose the epub option.
 1.	**Open first file.** File > Open… and select the first HTML file in `_site/book/text`.
 (The output script tries to do this for you.)
 2.	**Fix image path.** Fix the path to cover image file in cover HTML.
 2.	**Add book files.** Right-click the Text folder > Add Existing Files… and select the remaining HTML files for the epub.